 - Emergency rental assistance is essential for keeping Americans safely housed, and for stabilizing our economy.

-- Please co-sponsor the Emergency Rental Assistance Act and vote to include it in the next coronavirus relief bill.
+- Please support the Emergency Rental Assistance Act and vote to include it in the next coronavirus relief bill.